emoreno-hub/Personalized_Real_Estaet_Agent/README.md

 # RealtorGPT
-#### Personalized AI real estate assistant, powered by LangChain, RAG, and ChromaDB
+#### Smarter home search through AI-driven personalization
-The goal of this project is to create a personalized experience for each buyer, making the property search process more engaging and tailored to individual preferences.
-This application leverages large language models (LLMs) and vector databases to transform standard real estate listings into personalized narratives that resonate with potential buyers' unique preferences and needs.
+I built this project to explore how AI can make the property search experience more personalized and meaningful for buyers.
+By combining large language models (LLMs) with vector databases, the app transforms standard real estate listings into tailored narratives that align with each buyer’s unique preferences and lifestyle.
+The goal is to move beyond basic filters and create a smarter, more engaging home search powered by semantic understanding.

 ## Methodology
 To achieve this, the project utilizes LangChain and ChromaDB: